 “But Ontario is COLD in December!”
-Well, l that never stops a gazillion people from packing Times Square to watch a ball drop, so frigid temps are never an excuse to miss a great New Year’s Eve party.
+Well, that never stops a gazillion people from packing into Times Square to watch a ball drop, so frigid temps are never an excuse to miss a great New Year’s Eve party.
 The Canadian side of the falls hosts the biggest NYE in Canada, a daylong celebration along Clifton Hill that ends with an all-Canadian concert at Queen Victoria Park.
 As the sun goes down and evening approaches, you’ll see two fireworks shows, plus an impressive light show against the thundering water of the falls.
 Then you can finish the night sitting out on the patio at Niagara Brewing, watching the madness in the streets below.

-5. Anchorage, Alaska
+7. Anchorage, Alaska

-6. Key West, Florida
+9. Key West, Florida

 Though Miami might have Pitbull dropping a giant orange on national TV, the Sunshine State’s best New Year’s party is still in quirky, funky Key West.
 It’s fully recovered from 2017’s storms, and as an average weeknight here is better than NYE in a lot of places, it’s the perfect place to go for an uninhibited end-of-the-year celebration.
 You’ll find the traditional collection of street performers, artists, and musicians playing at Mallory Square.
 But the most unique tradition in the Conch Republic is at the Bourbon Street Pub where instead of dropping a ball they drop a drag queen named Sushi, who descends from the side of the building in red high heels as the countdown commences.
 It’s an only-in-Key-West sight that’s exponentially more enjoyable than anything on the mainland.

 11. San Juan, Puerto Rico